nstarman/project_template/TEMPLATE_CHANGES.md

-This file keeps track of changes between tagged versions of the Astropy package template, for the benefit of affiliated package maintainers.
+This file keeps track of changes between tagged versions of the project template, for the benefit of affiliated package maintainers.
 It can be removed in affiliated packages.

 The changes below indicate what file the change was made in so that these can be copied over manually if desired.